Roșia Montană protests: Protesters' profile

 The protesters belonged to a wide range of social strata: students, teachers, priests, activists, artists, engineers, retired and unemployed people.
 They did not share a common ideology, but rather being a heterogenous mix of left and right wing-oriented people, including conservatives, libertarians, socialists, anticapitalists, nationalists, conspiracy theorists etc. Due to a vast majority of the protesters being young professionals, the protests have on occasion been called, both by its critics and its supporters, "the protest of the hipsters".

 Although there were relatively few, the existence of anti-capitalist young people among the protesters surprised many commentators.
-Dan Tapalagă of Hotnews argues that for people of his generation (who overthrew the Communist Party), it's hard to understand what the young people are thinking.
+Dan Tapalagă of Hotnews argues that for people of his generation (who overthrew the Communist Party), it is hard to understand what the young people are thinking.
 Marius Ghilezan of Evenimentul Zilei blamed the parents for "failing to give their children a pro-capitalist view".

 The protests had a non-hierarchical nature and no official leaders and have been organized through Facebook.

 According to sociologist Mircea Kivu, while during the first day of protests as many as 90% of the protesters were young, as the number of participants increased the following Sundays, the percentage of young people decreased to two-thirds.